 Did you know a car's title status affects its value and insurability?
 In Ontario, rebuilt and salvaged cars are widely available on the used car market.
-Potential buyers should always inquire about the vehicle title to learn about its safety and repair history.
+Buyers should inquire about the vehicle title to learn about the vehicle's history.

 This blog post will explore salvage title vehicles, their impact on insurance policies, and important considerations.
 Understanding these factors can help you make an informed decision and navigate the complexities of insuring one.